jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 ## Minor code tweaks
 Some code was simplified.

+Also more flexible in title patterns (no regex group required).

 ## Lost IMAP connections
 There's an attempt to fix issues with lost IMAP connections (to Office 365).